 With this picture in mind, a picture made up of thousands of faces, hands, languages and bodies of knowledge, the SFYN and Slow Food set themselves an immense challenge: to bring the discussions on the future of food and farming to those who deserve to be there the most.
 A packed program involved 2,500 young farmers, fishers, cheese makers, students and chefs from 120 countries over four days of debates, exchanges and thematic workshops.
 This was a unique occasion to discuss the future of our food, seeking concrete solutions for feeding the planet sustainably while taking into consideration biodiversity protection and the fight against food waste.

-Slow Food Youth Network Uganda with Slow Food Uganda are currently running the first ever Food Academy dedicated to young people in Africa and this involves training the young leaders capable of leading the change we want in the food system.
+Slow Food Youth Network Uganda with Slow Food Uganda are innitiated the first ever Food Academy organised on an annual basis dedicated to young people in Africa and this involves training the young leaders capable of leading the change we want in the food system.
 The SFYN-Uganda is also conducting the Food wise Campaign that involves comprehensive mapping, sensitization and dissemination information on Local and traditional food products, recipes, Nutritional Value, Utensils, cooking and food preservation Methods that are typical of the African Traditional Society.
 This is one of the ways of sensitizing Ugandans about the Value of Traditional Food.